riscv-europe/summit-website-development/summit/2025/side-events.md

-Unlike previous *Summits Europe* in [Barcelona (June 2013)](https://riscv-europe.org/summit/2023/side-events) and [Munich (June 2024)](https://riscv-europe.org/summit/2024/sideevents), this year the *Friday Side Events* will not be hosted hosted at the main venue of the *RISC-V Summit Europe*.
+Unlike previous *Summits Europe* in [Barcelona (June 2013)](https://riscv-europe.org/summit/2023/side-events) and [Munich (June 2024)](https://riscv-europe.org/summit/2024/sideevents), this year the *Friday Side Events* will not be hosted at the main venue of the *RISC-V Summit Europe*.

 [FIAP Paris](https://www.fiap.paris/en) can host meetings at [30 rue